 Hennepin Healthcare offers a welcoming environment for the LGBTQ community with both adult and pediatric programs.
 The Adult Gender and Sexual Health Clinic provides primary care to adult gay, lesbian, bisexual, transgender, queer, questioning, gender-nonconforming, and non-binary.
 The Pediatric Gender and Sexual Health Program provides primary care and mental health care to children, adolescents and young adults who identify as gay, lesbian, bisexual, transgender, queer, gender-questioning or gender-nonconforming.
 Physicians, community health workers, social workers and mental health specialists work together to provide informed care in a safe environment.

 Hennepin Healthcare was one of a select group of 303 healthcare facilities nationwide to be named Leaders in LGBTQ Healthcare Equality, and one of four facilities in Minnesota to be awarded Leader status.

-Valuing diversity is not only the right thing to do but is imperative to the work that we do.
+Valuing diversity and welcoming all is not only the right thing to do but is imperative to the work that we do.
 Cultural competence enables us to deliver high-quality care, improve the patient experience, be a great place to work and be a successful and viable organization.